briggsprashar/claims-analysis/README.md

 ## Summary of key findings

+- Max Claims

-- Billing Provider & Primarypayer with max claims >> "SB INTERNISTS - 152" // "MEDICARE - 242"
+   - Billing Provider with max claims `SB INTERNISTS - 152`

+   - Primarypayer with max claims `MEDICARE - 242`

-- ICD/HCPCS codes with max claims >> "J96.01 - Acute respiratory failure with hypoxia - 62" // "99291 - CRITICAL CARE, INITIAL FIRST HOUR - 68"
+   - ICD codes with max claims `J96.01 - Acute respiratory failure with hypoxia - 62`

+   - HCPCS codes with max claims  `99291 - CRITICAL CARE, INITIAL FIRST HOUR - 68`

-- Place of Service & Facility location with max claims >> "11 - DOCTOR'S OFFICE - 132" // "231 - INPATIENT - 59.5361"
+   - Place of Service with max claims `11 - DOCTOR'S OFFICE - 132`

+   - Facility location with max claims `231 - INPATIENT - 59.5361`   *Shud have rounded to 59 in the code*

-- Top provider charges >> "SB INTERNISTS - $87560"
+- Top provider charges `SB INTERNISTS - $87560`

-- Avg charge by place of service >> "22 - Outpatient Hospital - $678.60"
+- Avg charge by place of service  `22 - Outpatient Hospital - $678.60`  *Shud have rounded to 678 in the code*

-## Google Colab
-   - `.ipynb` file has all code for loading and analyzing data
-   - Clear markdown cells explaining each analysis step
-   - `.ipynb` file has all visualizations for key findings
-   - Written interpretations of your results included in the `.ipynb` file
-   - Comments in your code explaining complex operations included in the `.ipynb` file where relevant

 ## FYI